sensu/sensu-docs/content/sensu-go/5.20/reference/webconfig.md

 {{% notice note %}}
 **NOTE**: Each cluster should have only one web configuration.
-If you provide more than one, Sensu will automatically use the web UI configuration that was created or updated first.
 {{% /notice %}}

 ## Web UI configuration specification